AvolitesLtd/TitanManual/docs/palettes/timing-with-palettes.md

 \<Macro\>, \[Record\], press a button to store your macro on.
 Then press
 \<Palette\>, \[Master Time\], \<3\> (for 3 sec), \<Exit\>, \<Macro\>.
-Repeat these steps to create a Palette Snap button (0 sec), or a 1 sec fade button, and so on.
+Repeat these steps to create a Palette Snap button (0 sec), or a 1 sec fade button, and so on. \
+The **Show Library** provides some pre-programmed fade times for you.s